-It is possible to protect the EEPROM from accidental writes.
+It is possible to protect the EEPROM against accidental writes.

-- Setting the EEPROM field LOCK to value 0xC (1100 in binary) blocks any writes to the EEPROM, so that permanent changes are not possible anymore.
+- Setting the EEPROM field LOCK to value 0xC (1100 binary) will block any writes to the EEPROM, so that permanent changes are not possible anymore.
 Temporary changes to the setting are still possible by writing to the shadow memory, but these changes are lost after a power cycle.

 This lock is permanent and cannot be reversed.
-Reading of the settings remains possible. - Setting the EEPROM field LOCK to value 0x3 (0011 in binary) locks EEPROM writes AND shadow memory writes.
+Reading of the settings is still possible. - Setting the EEPROM field LOCK to value 0x3 (0011 binary) will lock EEPROM writes AND shadow memory writes.
 This means none of the sensor settings can be changed anymore.
 This lock is permanent and cannot be reversed.
-Reading of the settings remains possible.
+Reading of the settings is still possible.